tegg89/SRCNN-Tensorflow/README.md

  * Tensorflow
  * Scipy version > 0.18 ('mode' option from scipy.misc.imread function)

-<br><br>This code requires Tensorflow.
+<br>This code requires Tensorflow.
 Also scipy is used instead of Matlab or OpenCV.
 Especially, installing OpenCV at Linux is sort of complicated.
 So, with reproducing this paper, I used scipy instead.
 For more imformation about scipy, click [here](https://www.scipy.org/).

 ## Usage